KDE/digikam-doc/setup_application/cm_settings.rst

 You have to provide a **Working Color Space** profile (linear profiles such as sRGB, ECI-RGB, LStar-RGB, Adobe-RGB or CIE-RGB).
 If you want to print your images, you may want to opt for Adobe RGB, if it is only for web publishing, sRGB is better (Adobe RGB will be displayed slightly dull in non color managed enabled software such as browsers).
 However you may change this later of course (by attributing another profile), therefore Adobe RGB can be a good choice for storing and image handling as you can always change it to sRGB before releasing an image for your blog.
 Note: Do not use non-linear profiles as they will change the color-balance.

-The tree next sections from this view set the rules for different use cases:
+The three next sections from this view set the rules for different use cases:

-    - **When the profile of an image does not match the working color space**: this condition provide two options listed below.
+    - **When the profile of an image does not match the working color space**: this condition provides two options listed below.

         - **Ask when opening the image**: If an image has an embedded color profile not matching the working space profile, digiKam will ask if you want to convert to the working space, keep the embedded profile or discard the embedded profile and assign a different one.

         - **Convert the image to the working color space**: If an image has an embedded color profile not matching the working space profile, digiKam will convert the image's color information to the working color space.
 This changes the pixel data, but not the appearance of the image.

-    - **When an image has no color profile information**: this condition provide four options listed below.
+    - **When an image has no color profile information**: this condition provides four options listed below.

         - **Ask when opening the image**: If an image has no embedded color profile, digiKam will ask which color space shall be used to interpret the image and to which color space it shall be transformed for editing.